BarisAlbayrakIEEE/BarisAlbayrakIEEE/README.md

 Hence, we need interfaces for each step corresponding to the pattern.
 Next, AuxiliaryObjects and StructuralObjects would have class families (e.g. cross-sections).
 We would need strategy or visitor design patterns for them also.
-Additionally, as usual, the command design patteern would provide undo/redo functionality.
+Additionally, as usual, the command design pattern would provide undo/redo functionality.
-And goes on...
+**I think there is no need to give more details.**

 **I will skip the remaining questions as we already achieved a satisfactory design frame.**

 ## 2.2.
 Abstraction, Encapsulation and Polymorphism <a id='sec22'></a>
-These three concepts forms the basis of software engineering in all programming paradigms.
+These three concepts forms the basis of software engineering in all programming paradigms if supported.

 Similar to the math, any type in a software program abstracts and encapsulates the structure and behavior of a concept.
 For example, integer data type abstracts the integer numbers in number theory limited by a lower bound and an upper bound.
 A function is also an abstraction.
 The abstraction, in summary, encapsulates (i.e. hides) some data and/or procedures and defines an interface which represents the encapsulated data and procedures.
 For example, the `emplace_back` function of `std::vector`.
-Lets start with a simple definition: `emplace_back` **abstracts the construction of a new element in the dynamically allocated array**.
+**Lets start with a simple definition:**\
+`emplace_back` **abstracts the inplace construction of a new element in the dynamically allocated array.**

 The signature of `emplace_back` corresponds to the following statements:
 - The element is created in-place (as the name emplace suggests) instead of copying an already existing object into the container (as the name push_back suggests).
 - The element is constructed at the end of the container.

-**An experienced engineer would easily deduce the followings from the above statements:**
+**An experienced engineer would easily deduce the followings from the signature:**
 - Its more efficient to work at the end of a `std::vector`.
 - The size of the container is incremented.
 - `emplace_back` may result with reallocation of the `std::vector` which means that all the pointers/references to the existing elements are invalidated.

 **Hence, refining the 1st definition:**\
-`emplace_back` **abstracts the in-place construction of a new element at the and of a dynamically allocated array for which the size is increased**.
+`emplace_back` **abstracts the in-place construction of a new element at the and of a dynamically allocated array for which the size is increased.**
-Now, this process is encapsulated so that the user do not need to know the details.
+Now, this process is encapsulated so that the user do not need to know the details like when and how the resize operation is needed and allocates the new memory.
 Some of the details are described in the documentation of the method (e.g. possibility of the reference/pointer invalidation) because not all users would be able to visualize the details of the algorithm.